 KS3: Work is assessed in a variety of ways.
 Presentations (in groups or individually), written assessments or creative pieces of work are used to get an accurate assessment of whether students are on target.

 KS4: Internally marked exam questions (under assessment conditions) are undertaken at the end of every unit, and at midway points within the unit.
-Additionally there will be a written mock exam at the end of year 10, and additionally midway through year 11.
+Additionally there will be a written mock exam (which is undertaken in the hall) midway through year 10, before the two externally assessed exams at the end of year 10.

 Homework